 The State Supplemental Survey - IDEA (SSS-IDEA) collects metadata related to the IDEA Section 618 data collections.
-OSEP uses the states' SSS-IDEA metadata responses to verify the accuracy of the IDEA Section 618 data and to appropriately understand and analyze the IDEA Section 618 data.
+OSEP uses the States' / entities' SSS-IDEA metadata responses to verify the accuracy of the IDEA Section 618 data and to appropriately understand and analyze the IDEA Section 618 data.
 This information is submitted to OSEP via EMAPS by the IDEA Part B data managers in each of the 60 IDEA Part B reporting entities.
-States/entities were required to submit initial SY 2015-16 metadata to EMAPS no later than February 24, 2016 and finalized metadata no later than January 18, 2017.
+States / entities were required to submit initial SY 2017-18 metadata to EMAPS no later than February 21, 2018 and finalized metadata by no later than January 16, 2019.

-States were required to report responses to the following questions:
+States / entities were required to report responses to the following questions: